CynicRus/snappy-for-Delphi-Lazarus/README.md

 Also available the prebuild versions of the libsnappy for Windows x64, Linux x64, MacOS x64, MacOS ARM64.
 The libs have been compiled from source of original snappy [repo](https://github.com/google/snappy): with clang + musl toolchains.
 Of course, you are not required to use the prebuild version of libs, and compile it yourself with Clang or GCC (I didn't test with MSVC, srry:().
+The oldest version of Delphi, like Delphi 7 isn't support.

 How to use bindings: